drewbarontini/tmcss-slides/book.md

 ### Classes

 This one seems to be more commonplace these days, but it's still worth
 mentioning: **It's best to stick with only using classes, avoiding IDs altogether**.
 IDs are too specific, and they'll cause you unnecessary headaches.
 Classes flatten the specificity of your elements to make sure your styles are applied properly without having to fuss with specificity.

 ### Establish naming conventions

 It doesn't matter as much what your naming conventions are, just that you have them.
 Decided with your team (or yourself) what those should be, and make sure to stick with the system, but be open to evolving it over time.
 At Code School (and Envy Labs), we use MVCSS, which is a Sass-based CSS architecture that I created with Nick Walsh, a front-end developer at Envy Labs.
-To give you a sample of some naming conventions, I'll talk about how we do things:
+To give you a sample of some naming conventions, I'll talk about how we do things.

 #### camelCase & Hyphens